nishantk-iisc/OperatorMonoNerdFont/README.md

 ## OperatorMono
-# The Operator Mono Font With Custom Ligatures
-## Download the repository and install font one by one.
+### Download the repository and install font one by one.